Profiler Mono - Profiler Mono

 - Make sure the amplitude is high enough with respect the background noise, but not so high to produce unwanted distortion.

-- Make sure that samples to the left of the middle are not being omitted by introducing some negative offset.
+- Make sure that eventual Linear Impulse Response samples to the left of the origin of time are not being omitted by introducing some negative offset.

 The Energy Decay Linear Correlation coefficient is the Pearson correlation coefficient for the fitted regression line used for Reverberation Time calculation.
 For well fitted decaying lines this value is close to -1.